Skip to Main Content Skip to Search

 Comments

 I made a mistake in the original post by not recognizing that loopFR was completely vectorizable.
 It's often true that if you have the same indexing expression on the right- and left-hand sides, such as on line 14 in loopFR, you can get rid of the loop completely.
 As you can see, the fully vectorized solution vecIM has the least overhead of all the solutions posted so far.
 Any more comments, algorithms, or new results?
-Please add them here.
+Please add them below.

 Published with MATLAB® 7.2